Burning waste and vegetation

-- In a barrel or exposed pile in the yard or garden
+- In a barrel or exposed pile in a yard or garden

 - On a bonfire